Houston County, Minnesota: Geography

 The county is in the Driftless Zone, marked by the absence of glacial drift and presence of bedrock cut by streams into steep hills.
-The plateau that surrounds Caledonia includes flat, fertile farm land and hilly, verdant pasture land.
+The plateau that surrounds Caledonia includes flat, fertile farmland and hilly, verdant pasture land.

 Lakes

 The Upper Mississippi River National Wildlife and Fish Refuge runs along the county's eastern border.
 Four lakes in the refuge fall within the county: